agiledev-students-fall2022/final-project-team-rotten-classes/front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Navigate to the project directory final-project-team-rotten-classes

+Then navigate into the front-end directory or the back-end directory.

+Once there, run:

+### `npm install`

-In the project directory, you can run:
+After npm is finished loading, you can run:

 ### `npm start`